aws/aws-fpga/hdk/cl/examples/CL_Getting_Started_README.md

+# Building a Custom Logic (CL) implementation for AWS FPGA instances

+The developer can build custom Logic (CL) as deploy on AWS as long as the CL complies with [AWS Shell Specification](https://github.com/aws/aws-fpga/hdk/doc/AWS_Shell_Interface_Specifications.md), and go through the build scripts.

+The [CL Examples directory](https://github.com/aws/aws-fpga/hdk/cl/examples/) is provided to assist developers in creating a functional Custom Logic implementation.
+Each example includes:

+1) The design source code for the example included in the `/design` directory.

+2)
-Building a Custom Logic (CL) implementation in the AWS FPGA instance requires an implementation that complies with the CL specification.
-The following CL examples are provided to assist developers in creating a functional Custom Logic implementation.
-All examples are included in the hdk/cl/examples directory.
-Each example includes 1) the design source code for the example included in the /design/cl directory, 2) constraints and scripts for compiling the example design in the Developer AMI, 3) a design checkpoint that can be submitted for AFI generation, 4) an AFI-ID for a pre-generated AFI that matches the
+constraints and scripts for compiling the example design in the Developer AMI, 3) a design checkpoint that can be submitted for AFI generation, 4) an AFI-ID for a pre-generated AFI that matches the